Skip to main content

 I maintain @reactzero, a set of zero-dependency React libraries focused on accessibility, performance, and control.
 No magic.
 No black boxes.

-I work with AI daily — Claude, Cursor, Codex — but I don't outsource thinking.
+I work with AI tools daily.
+Claude, Cursor, Codex.
+But I don't outsource thinking.
 I still check every ARIA role, every interaction edge case, every state transition.

 Because tools change.
 Standards don't.